Skip to main content

 Event Organizers – Movie Set Liability

 If the ice bath was part of a sports event or competition, the event organizers might bear some responsibility.
-In this case, Dana White himself literally knew it was dangerous, and he sat there for 30 minutes.
-He even complained that his own producers screwed up since they didn’t ensure safe practices or if the ice bath was an inherent part of the event.
-I sure wouldn’t want Dana as a client if I were a defense lawyer.
-I actually have a lot of respect for Dana for not acting like a punk and straight up owning up to at least some liability.
+In this case, Dana White knew it was dangerous and sat there for 30 minutes.
+He even complained that his producers screwed up since they didn’t ensure safe practices or if the ice bath was an inherent part of the event.
+I wouldn’t want Dana as a client if I were a defense lawyer.
+I have a lot of respect for Dana for not acting like a punk and owning up to at least some liability.

 Supervisor or Instructor Fault

-If there were individuals in charge of the ice bath, such as instructors or supervisors, who didn’t provide adequate instructions or safeguards, they could be considered liable.
-In some cases, if a qualified medical professional recommended the ice bath without proper evaluation or safeguards, they could be liable.
+If individuals in charge of the ice bath, such as instructors or supervisors, didn’t provide adequate instructions or safeguards, they could be considered liable.
+In some cases, they could be liable if a qualified medical professional recommended the ice bath without proper evaluation or safeguards.
 To determine liability in your specific case, consult with a legal professional at Ehline Law Firm to assess your case.

-Our charismatic and caring staff can assess the details of your situation.
-We will go over the relevant laws in your jurisdiction.
-We will also discuss any other parties who may be responsible for your frostbite injuries.
+Our charismatic and caring staff can assess the details of your situation, review the relevant laws in your jurisdiction, and discuss any other parties who may be responsible for your frostbite injuries.

 Employer Liability